noaione/yuusha-shoukan-ln/sources/v06/chapter1.md

 [In fact, Phantasmal King-sama’s skills were nothing short of brilliant.
 In less than a hundred years, just as she declared, she created order in the vast Demon Realm.
-The pseudo-ranking system of Peerage Ranks, the extremely important Six Kings...The one who created the foundation of the current Demon Realm is definitely Phantasmal King-sama.]
+The pseudo-ranking system of Peerage Ranks, the extremely important Six Kings...
+The one who created the foundation of the current Demon Realm is definitely Phantasmal King-sama.]

 Thereupon, Ozma-san broke off his words and his gaze looked far into a distance,